Terpene Tuesday: Linalool

 Strains rich in linalool

-Found in strains such as Granddaddy Purple and Di-Si-Dos, this terpene rarely breaks the top three terps in any cannabis strain.
+Found in strains such as Granddaddy Purp and Di-Si-Dos, this terpene rarely breaks the top three terps in any cannabis strain.
 You’ll find a few strains featuring linalool as the primary, secondary or tertiary terpene, but it’s usually a lot lower on a strain’s terpene profile than more common terpenes like myrcene and limonene.

 Most strains rich in linalool impart the typical effects associated with indica-dominant genetics, which include relief from stress and anxiety, mental and physical relaxation, getting sleepy, and a strong case of the munchies.

 Found in hundreds of plants, linalool has anti-microbial properties which protect the plant against insects, and represents a potential therapeutic use for people in fighting cell-damaging bacteria.

 Linalool was used in traditional medicine due to its sedative and anti-epileptic properties.
 Some also find this terpene helps symptoms of anxiety and depression.
 Studies suggest it also aids in pain therapy by blocking off specific brain processes that are used when pain receptors are triggered.

 This dynamic terpene reportedly strengthens the immune system against the destructive effects of stress.
 Stress causes a shift in the distribution of the cells of the immune system, the white blood cells, causing the percent of lymphocytes to decrease and of neutrophils to increase.
 In studies done on rats, linalool prevented this shift, and by extension, prevented the stress-induced changes in how the rats’ DNA was expressed.

 One of the most exciting therapeutic uses for linalool is its emerging potential as a novel Alzheimer’s disease treatment, as it’s shown to help reduce and regulate the production of inflammatory proteins in the brain.